All Episodes

 You don't like corporations anyway.

-Don't want to you want them to get out of here.
+You want them to get out of here.

 You want to punish these people.

-They're the focus of evil in America, so what's wrong with them moving?
+They're the focus of evil in America.

 All they do is not pay people well and don't give them enough health care.

-They screw and kill their customers.
+They screw and kill their customers, according to your worldview, Obama.

-But this is really absurd and it's insulting to have to listen to the Democrat Party's presidential nominee claim that China is a more moral government than we are because of all it spends on its infrastructure.
+But this is really absurd, and it's insulting to have to listen to the Democrat Party's presidential nominee claim that China is a more moral government than we are because of all it spends on its infrastructure.

 Yeah.

-If you don't mind no pollution controls, employing people under Chinese labor conditions, slave labor and slave wages, construction standards, people in the countryside living in places that will not even stand a minor earthquake, 10,000 people killed, including schools.
+You don't mind no pollution controls, employing people under Chinese labor conditions, slave labor and slave wages, construction standards, people in the countryside living in places that will not even stand a minor earthquake, 10,000 people killed, including schools.

-Most of the people, a lot of the people living in the countryside, do not have running water, they don't have adequate food.
+Most of the people, a lot of the people living in the countryside do not have running water.

-And I, you know, he's just, he's just embarrassingly moronic.
+And he's just embarrassingly moronic.

 Hey, by the way, Obama, something else about China.